jouir/check_teamredminer/README.md

 # Limitations

 This check has been tested on **GPUs** mining **ethash** algorithm.
-If you need this check to support more type of hardware mining more algorithms, feel free to contribue.
+If you need this check to support more type of hardware mining more algorithms, feel free to contribute.

 # Contributing